-No more VMFA segments.
-You cannot invoke the EPF because there are insufficient segments.
-The condition may be temporary, in which case an attempt to invoke the target EPF later might succeed.
-If the condition recurs, consult your System Administrator about increasing the number of VMFA segments on your system (by changing the NVMFS configuration directive in the system startup file).
+- No more VMFA segments.
+You cannot invoke E\$NMVS 107 the EPF because there are insufficient segments.
+The condition may be temporary, in which case an attempt to invoke the If the target EPF later might succeed. recurs, consult your System condition Administrator about increasing the number VMFA segments on your system (bv of changing the NVMFS configuration directive in the system startup file). - E\$BVER 158 Incorrect version number.

-E\$BVER 158

-Incorrect version number.
 Typically, this error means that the function invoked by the call to EPF\$RUN returned a structure containing an invalid version number.
 Alternatively, this error means that the version number of the EPF itself is invalid.
 In both cases, the fault is in the target EPF, not the calling program.